Nobody's Girl (album): Singles

 Discussing lead single, "A Way It Goes", which was released alongside the album announcement, Shires stated, “I wrote that in two hours.
 It was kind of a response to not only Lawrence, but also a reaction to folks asking me what happened or wanting more details than I felt I wanted to share.
 I don’t ever want it to sound like I was some kind of victim to something that’s so universal — people dealing with loss or grief or letting go of things.
 I want them to see me when I’m fully healed, kind of like the song says.”

 "Piece of Mind", the album's second single, was released on August 26, 2025.
 Of the rock-driven song, Shires explained, “this one came when I was finally done being polite about pain.
 I wrote this song because I never got closure.
-‘Piece of Mind’ became the place I said everything I didn’t get to say.
+‘Piece of Mind’ became the place I said everything I didn't get to say.
 Writing it gave me an ending.
 Not tidy.
 Not bitter.
 Just mine.”

 "Lately", the third single, was released on September 23, 2025.
 Shires described the song as, “about that in-between place where you’re not okay, but you’re not falling apart either…you’re just wandering, looking for something to hold on to.
 It’s cinematic but grounded.
 It’s fighting the blues with more blues and searching the sky for a silver lining.”

+Critical reception

+Robert Christgau gave Nobody's Girl an "A" and wrote of Shires:

+It's the rare female country star who’s more ingenue than belter—Kacey Musgraves and Megan Moroney come to mind but not many others.
+And it’s the rarer country singer of any gender who can reel off lyrics of this quality.
+Her tempos moderate, her pitch elevated, her enunciation crystalline, Jason Isbell’s ex is an exception so impressive you can only hope they didn’t split up because she can write rings around him that don’t wind up on his finger.